 If you do experience any of these symptoms then don’t hesitate your Oncologist as the sooner you get treatment the better.

-There’s lots of information on the various Breast Cancer charity websites about secondary breast cancer and special days or meetings for people living with this disease.
+There’s lots of information on various Breast Cancer charity websites about secondary breast cancer and special days or meetings for people living with this disease.
 You will find the links to the charities and organizations in the links section of the web site.

 Here are some slides from a Manchester Cancer funded event from The Christie hospital that I have been involved in and acknowledged.
 It is a great opportunity to attend if you have secondary breast cancer and are treated at The Christie – see the recent presentation Living with Secondary Breast Cancer – Health & Wellbeing days for patients living with active disease if you wish to find out more then please contact The Christie Secondary Breast Cancer Nursing Team on tel 0161 446 3996